dangaiden/dns_proxy/DNSoverTLS/Readme.md

 ### Summary

-This will create a container with a DNS proxy function.
+This project aims to provide the functionality of a DNS proxy over TLS.
-It has a pre-defined IP address (within the python code) that will listen on port 53, therefore, DNS requests sent to that IP address will be handled by the DNS proxy.
+It aims to be used as a micro-service (within a container) so you can specify an IP address (called using -e when running the container with Docker) that will listen on port 53, therefore, DNS requests sent to that IP address will be handled by the DNS proxy.

-The proxy reads the query sent via UDP, creates a connection with an upstream server (Cloudflare) over TCP(TLS) and handles back the response to the client.
+The proxy reads the query sent via UDP, creates an encrypted connection with an upstream server (Cloudflare) over TCP(TLS) and handles back the response to the client.

+It requires the [dnspython](https://www.dnspython.org/) library, as it will handle all the binary data from the requests, otherwise, you will have to manage the raw data from the client and the upstream server.
-### Running the project
+### Running the project in a container

 - Create a network to avoid problems within your own LAN.
 Therefore you should create a new docker network by executing (or use one you already have):